LaBrant family: Lives and careers

 The couple's third child together, a daughter named Sunday Savannah LaBrant, was born in June 2022.
-Also in 2022, they purchased and moved into a $4.5 million mansion in Nashville, which they listed for $5.4 million in October 2024 before taking it off the market the following month.
+Also in 2022, they purchased and moved into a $4.5 million mansion in Nashville, Tennessee, which they listed for $5.4 million in October 2024 before taking it off the market the following month.
 Everleigh released a song, "Like Taylor Swift", in September 2023 with a music video.
 The song was widely mocked on TikTok for its lyrical references to Taylor Swift song titles.
 Users compared it to Rebecca Black's similarly derided 2011 song "Friday".
 JoJo Siwa, who had previously appeared in the LaBrant family's videos, defended Everleigh and criticized "anyone that's been saying negative things about this song".
 Beckham Blue LaBrant, the couple's fourth child and second son together, was born in May 2024.
 As of 2024, their children are homeschooled.
 By 2024, the family had also garnered a significant following on their TikTok account, initially for dance videos featuring Everleigh with either Cole or Savannah and later for more family-focused content.
 A video of Cole and Everleigh dancing to Diddy and Faith Evans' 1997 song "I'll Be Missing You", which was posted on their Instagram and TikTok accounts in September 2024, faced backlash online due to being posted days after Diddy was arrested in New York City on charges of racketeering conspiracy, sex trafficking, and transportation to engage in prostitution.
 They deleted the video soon after.
 Also in 2024, Cole began posting videos of Posie and Zealand singing worship songs, including Hillsong Worship's "Who You Say I Am" and Phil Wickham's "Living Hope", to Instagram.
 Cole endorsed Donald Trump in the 2024 presidential election on Instagram, writing a week before the election that there needed to be "more of God for our country, not less".
-Also in November 2024, he adopted Everleigh following her father's death two years prior.
+In November 2024, Cole adopted Everleigh following her father's death two years prior.

+In April, 2026, the family placed their Tennessee home on the market again.